 A Usable Security Review is a report to help a software team make its tool more usable and useful for its target users, while at a minimum helping preserve – and ideally enhancing – privacy and security.

 We work closely with technical teams to craft an individual research plan that answers their questions and meets their needs.
 However, this isn't a security audit of your code - we evaluate privacy and security through the lens of user experience and usability.
 We analyze what users see and do, so that we can make targeted recommendations for improvements.
 A Usable Security Review is a complement to, not a replacement for, a comprehensive security audit of your code.

-What a Usable Security Audit Includes
+What a Usable Security Review Includes

 - Understanding who are the tool’s desired, likely, and/or actual users (or “target” users)

 - Understanding relevant threats (threats users are likely to face, threats that the tool seeks to mitigate, and threats that the tool cannot mitigate against, but that users might expect it to)

 - Analyzing the tool’s user experience heuristically (through an expert review)

 - Analyzing the tool’s user experience empirically (through user studies)